lue-bird/elm-no-record-type-alias-constructor-function/syntax.md

       - forbids field punning
           - points in earlier discussion;
             basically improves descriptiveness and scales better
+      - having fields like `( Camera Camera, Mood Mood, Lighting Lighting, Rules Rules )` _might_, even though it's unambiguous, be confusing: "which is the type, what's the type?"
   - `<Tag> : <constructor> <arguments>` vs `<Tag> (<constructor> <arguments>)` and `<field> = <constructor> <argument>` → `<field> (<constructor> <arguments>)`
       - `:` is more visually obvious, so `: (...)` isn't needed